readevalprint/acme-dao/readme.md

 # Testing

 The easist way is to run with docker compose.
-It will mount the current directory so any changes will be reflected in the tests without having to rebuld the container image.
+It will mount the current directory so any changes will be reflected in the tests without having to rebuild the container image.

 ```
 docker-compose acme-dao test